David Rubinson: Background

 David Rubinson was graduated from Columbia University in 1963 with a bachelor's degree in English.
 He commenced his record production career shortly thereafter, becoming an associate producer at Capitol Records during 1963-1964.
 Thereafter, he became a staff producer for Columbia Records, a position he held from 1964 to 1969.
 During that period, he produced recordings by artists such as The Chambers Brothers.
 Rubinson then went into partnership with Bill Graham, working with the latter in the Fillmore Corporation, and creating two record labels with him: San Francisco Records and Fillmore Records.

+It is likely that Rubinson assisted with the discovery of the group Malo which was fronted by Jorge Santana.

 History and Career

+Rubinson produced the In One Head and Out the Other [The New Emerging Bigot] album by Jack Burns and Avery Schreiber which was released on Columbia CS 9170 in 1965.

+In 1967, Betty Mabry heard that the Chambers Brothers were in New York.
+She had composed a song, "Uptown".
+She managed to catch them before they went into the studio.
+She knew that Lester Chambers could sing the song.
+So, she sang the song to them.
+According to Lester, they went up to Rubinson and presented the song to him and the song was worked out.
+With Rubinson as producer, the Chambers Brothers recorded the Mabry composition "Uptown".
+Backed with a Brian Keenan number, "Love me Like the Rain" it was released on Columbia 44296.
+By 4 November, it was reported by Billboard that the song was now a regional breakout.
+It was a minor hit, making it to No. 126 on the Billboard Bubbling Under Hot 100 chart for the week of 18 November.

 In 1976, he built The Automatt, the first automated recording studio in San Francisco.

 After suffering a severe heart attack, Rubinson retired from record production in 1982, thereafter devoting his time to artist management (Narada Michael Walden, Ryuichi Sakamoto, Marcel Marceau, Wayne Shorter) and film.
 He was the executive producer of Sugihara: Conspiracy of Kindness, a PBS biography of Japanese diplomat Chiune Sugihara, who facilitated the escape of thousands of Jews from Lithuania during World War II.
 The film won the award for Best Documentary at the 2000 Hollywood Film Festival and the 2001 Pare Lorentz Award, sponsored by the International Documentary Association.

 In 2009, Rubinson relocated to France to practice permaculture and sustainable, renewable food production and became a public opponent of the actions of Israel in Gaza.
+Rubinson hired Scott Hamann to film and document the 2010 flotilla to Gaza and post what he had captured onto the Witness Gaza website.